Center-for-Global-Development/msa-amc-sizing/index.md

 When using these sources, it is important to be aware of their potential limitations and biases.
 Published costs often only represent successful attempts.
 They may also be dated and need adjustment for inflation.
 Additionally, costs can vary significantly by sector, region, and specific technical challenges.
 Triangulating between multiple sources can provide a more complete picture.

-Additionally, remember that we’re trying to identify the threshold case — the point at which firms are just willing to participate.
+Additionally, remember that the goal is to identify the threshold case — the point at which firms are just willing to participate.
 For simplicity, our model assumes that firms are homogeneous, meaning they share the same cost structure and probability of success.
 In reality, firms will have a distribution of costs and probabilities, meaning some will find participation attractive at lower incentive levels, while others may require larger incentives.
 The characteristics we assign to the representative firm in our model should approximate this real-world threshold—capturing the point at which firms on the margin would choose to participate.

 <h2 id="program_size">4.
 Determining the Overall Program Size</h2>